ecadlabs/signatory/README.md

 Signatory currently supports [Azure Key Vault][0].
 Other backend signing services are either in the planning phase or are currently in development.

 We are adding support for additional backend Key Management Systems (KMS) for the secure handling of private keys.
-Most cloud-based KMS systems offer an HSM backed mode, which we strongly recommended.
+Most cloud-based KMS systems offer an HSM-backed mode, which we strongly recommend.

 Our goal in supporting multiple Cloud KMS/HSM services is to help in preventing centralization on the _network_ or _infrastructure_ level.
-It is not optimal for Tezos to have the most decentralized network in terms of bakers, and of those bakers, a large majority operate on single infrastructure provider.
+A goal of Tezos is to have a highly decentralized network of bakers.
+That goal is not fully realized if, of those bakers, a large majority operate on a single infrastructure provider.

-In the first year of the Tezos network operation, there was anecdotal evidence that a lot of bakers run on AWS.
+In the first year of the Tezos network operation, there was anecdotal evidence that a large percentage of bakers run on AWS.
 AWS is a superb provider, but having a concentration of nodes on one cloud vendor centralizes the underlying infrastructure of the network, which is not desirable.

-By supporting multiple Cloud KMS/HSM systems, we hope to help the network from centralization on a particular Cloud offering.
-In the first year of the Tezos network operation, there was anecdotal evidence that many bakers run on AWS.
-AWS is a superb provider, but having a concentration of nodes on one cloud vendor centralizes the underlying infrastructure of the network, which is not desirable.
+By supporting multiple Cloud KMS/HSM systems, we hope to prevent the network from centralization on a particular Cloud offering.

 ### Backend KMS/HSM Support Status